Deautonomisation by singularity confinement and degree growth: Introduction

-It is important to note, however, that singularity confinement is not a necessary criterion for integrability, in that there exist mappings with unconfined singularities which are integrable through linearisation.
-This is true even in the continuous case where there are linearisable differential equations which do not have the Painlev\'e property \cite{integrablewithoutpainleve}.
-But most importantly, it is also not a sufficient condition since there exist examples in which all singularities are confined but the dynamics are chaotic, the most famous example being that due to Hietarinta and Viallet \cite{HVequation}.
-We shall work with a definition of integrability of birational mappings in terms of their dynamical degree, or equivalently algebraic entropy \cite{algebraicentropy}, following the idea that integrability in the discrete case is associated with slow growth in complexity under the dynamics, as evident in Arnol'd's notion of topological entropy \cite{arnold1, arnold2}, Veselov's ideas of polynomial growth of certain characteristics \cite{veselovdiscrete}, and related notions of entropy considered by Friedland \cite{friedland} following from work with Milnor \cite{friedlandmilnor}.
-Recall that for a second-order equation defining a birational mapping $\varphi : (x_n,y_n) \mapsto (x_{n+1},y_{n+1})$, the limit $\lim_{k\to\infty} \left(\deg \varphi^k \right)^{1/k}$ is called the (first) dynamical degree of the mapping, in which $\deg \varphi^k$ is the degree as a rational function of initial conditions of the $k$-times composition of $\varphi$.
-The limit $\lim_{k\to\infty} \frac{1}{k} \log \left(\deg \varphi^k \right)$ is used mainly in the integrable systems community under the name `algebraic entropy' \cite{algebraicentropy}.
-These concepts can be similarly defined for non-autonomous equations defining families of birational mappings, and we say that a mapping, autonomous or not, is integrable if its algebraic entropy is zero or if its dynamical degree is one.
+It is important to note, however, that singularity confinement is not a necessary criterion for integrability, in that there exist mappings which are integrable through linearisation and which do not have the singularity confinement property.
+An analogous fact is true in the continuous case in that there are linearisable differential equations which do not have the Painlev\'e property \cite{integrablewithoutpainleve}.
+But most importantly, it is also not a sufficient condition since there exist examples of mappings in which singularity confinement holds but the dynamics are chaotic, the most famous example being that due to Hietarinta and Viallet \cite{HVequation}.

-In the years since the realisation that singularity confinement is not sufficient for integrability, thankfully, a complete classification of mappings of the plane was obtained, according to their degree growth and whether they have the singularity confinement property in the sense of a space of initial conditions, both in the autonomous case by Diller and Favre \cite{dillerfavre} and in the non-autonomous case by one of the authors \cite{MASE}.
-In particular if a non-autonomous mapping with the singularity confinement property has unbounded degree growth, then it must either fit into the framework of discrete Painlev\'e equations \cite{SAKAI2001} or be non-integrable.
-Therefore for singularity confinement to function as an integrability test, it needs only be combined with something that reliably detects the dynamical degree.
-We will show that full deautonomisation does exactly this.
+In the years since the realisation that singularity confinement is not sufficient for integrability, thankfully, a complete classification of birational mappings of the plane was obtained, according to their degree growth and whether they have the singularity confinement property, both in the autonomous case by Diller and Favre \cite{dillerfavre} and in the non-autonomous case by one of the authors \cite{MASE}.
+In particular if a non-autonomous mapping with the singularity confinement property has unbounded degree growth, then it must either fit into the framework of discrete Painlev\'e equations given by Sakai \cite{SAKAI2001} or be non-integrable.